WetDesertRock/music.lua/README.md

 ##Function Reference

-###music.pitchRatio(semitones,temperment)
+###music.pitchRatio(semitones,temperament)
-Returns a ratio that will modify a sound by `semitones` in equal temperment.
-If a different temperment is given then it is used instead.
-Avaliable temperments can be found in the table `music.temperments`.
+Returns a ratio that will modify a sound by `semitones` in equal temperament.
+If a different temperament is given then it is used instead.
+Available temperaments can be found in the table `music.temperaments`.

-###music.midiToFrequency(midinote [, temperment [, bfreq [, bnote]]])
+###music.midiToFrequency(midinote [, temperament [, bfreq [, bnote]]])
-Returns the frequency value of a midi note using `temperment` (defaults to equal).
+Returns the frequency value of a midi note using `temperament` (defaults to equal).
 If `bfreq` (base frequency) is given it will use that as the frequency to base calculations on.
-If you want to use a different note to tune your inequal temperments, use `bnote` (midi note) to sepecify which frequency you are using.
+If you want to use a different note to tune your unequal temperament, use `bnote` (midi note) to specify which frequency you are using.
 ```lua
     local D = math.floor(music.midiToFrequency(62))
     print(music.midiToFrequency(69,"pythagorean"))